 Home Adaptations for Safe and Comfortable Live-in Care

-At McDonald Homecare, we help families across Hampshire, Surrey, and Sussex prepare homes for live-in care with practical, respectful advice.
+At McDonald Homecare, we’ve helped families across Hampshire, Surrey, and Sussex prepare their homes for live-in care.
+Every household is different, so our advice is always practical, respectful, and tailored to each person’s needs.

 Why Home Adaptations Matter